nikhil-dewangan/new1-demo/README.md

 undefine
 null
 primitive data type

-start is reserved keyword for react start
+ jsx is like hmtl this is not html. start is reserved keyword for react start

 immutable: strings are immutable when we apply any operantion on strings then old variable are same and it gives new strings.